autodesk-platform-services/aps-tutorials-website/docs/setup/_shared/cli.md

 - On Unix-based systems, `bash` (or one of its flavors like `zsh`) is most likely available already, and if not, you can get it from https://www.gnu.org/software/bash.
-- On Windows, `bash` will be installed as part of `git`, the source code management tool discussed in the next section.
+- On Windows, you can install [Git for Windows](https://gitforwindows.org) which comes bundled with a `bash` terminal